 Steve Jobs said: "Great things in business are never done by one person; they're done by a team of people".
-At deskbird, we could not agree more and many companies start to also realise the power people can have when brought together.
-Teamwork fetches so many positive outcomes, the most important one for an organisation is to be successful.
-As a business, you have a lot more chances to grow and be successful by building a collaborative workforce than by letting people work in silos.
-Now, imagine what can happen if you don’t only encourage people from the same department to perform together but also create cross-functional teams.
-What does it mean?
-What are the advantages of a team working cross-functionally?
-This is what we are going to talk about in this article.
-Say goodbye to the old hierarchical working structure and welcome a more people-centric approach that may totally change the vision of your way of working!
+At deskbird, we could not agree more and many companies are also realising the power people can have when they come together.
+Teamwork has so many positive outcomes, such as organization-wide success.
+As a business, you have a greater chance for success by building a collaborative workforce than by letting people work in silos.
+Now, imagine what can happen if you don’t only encourage people from the same department to work together but also create cross-functional teams.

 What does a cross-functional team mean?

 A cross-functional team is a group of employees from different departments working together on a common project.
 For some of you, this is nothing new.
 If you are a small business, you might even use this concept without even being aware of it.
 However, the more your company grows the more silos can appear.

 The goal of creating a collaborative workforce is to avoid isolation and gather workers with complementary sets of skills to achieve a shared goal.